 Baby turtle as always said, “No I can't go, why don't you go and get it? ".
 Dad turtle got annoyed and gives the Baby turtle an angry look.
 With a pale face Baby turtle finally said, “If I go home and get the umbrella, do you promise you won't start lunch without me?”
 Mom turtle assures Baby turtle that they will wait for him before eating.

-With this verification, Baby turtle leaves.
+With this verification, the Baby turtle leaves.
 Ten minutes go by and the Baby turtle has not returned.
 An hour passes.
 A full day.
 Neither Mom nor Dad turtle have eaten anything and become very hungry.
 They wonder what is taking Baby turtle so long, and hope he is okay.

 Finally, Mom turtle says to Dad turtle, “Well, he hasn't come back yet.
 We might as well eat something.”
 At which point Baby turtle pokes his head out from behind a tree and screams, “If you eat, I won't go!
 I know you will do this, that's why I was hiding and watching what you will do! ”

 Now, I know this is a silly story, but there is some important message in this story.
-The lesson is in the fact that Baby turtle reminds many of us and our habit of procrastination.
-His mom told him they would wait for him, but he chose to hide behind a tree and take rest.
+The lesson is in the fact that the Baby turtle reminds many of us and our habit of procrastination.
+His mom told him they would wait for him, but he chose to hide behind a tree and take a rest.
 He wasted everyone’s time and ruined the picnic that was planned, all because he was lazy and did not take the action required of him.

 The question is how can we stop procrastination?
 If procrastination is a problem for us, it is important that we learn tools to handle our procrastination.
 Procrastination occurs when we are faced with too many decisions and are unable to complete matters of importance.
 There are many reasons why we avoid doing things, sometimes it seems strange that we know what we have to do to be successful but we don't do it.

 Mark Twain once said that, if the first thing you do each morning is to eat a live frog, you can go through the day with the satisfaction of knowing that it is probably the worst thing that is going to happen to you all day long!
-In his best seller book, “Eat That Frog", Brain Tracy talks about several ways to stop procrastination.
+In his best seller book, “Eat That Frog", Brian Tracy talks about several ways to stop procrastination.
 He says, our “frog” is our biggest, “most important task ", the one we are most likely to procrastinate on if we don't do something about it.
 It might be the one task that can have the greatest positive impact on our lives and results.

 Hence the first rule of frog eating is this: if you have to eat two frogs, eat the ugliest one first!
-This is another way of saying that if we have two important tasks before us, start with the biggest, hardest, and most the important one first.
+This is another way of saying that if we have two important tasks before us, start with the biggest, hardest, and most important ones first.
 The second rule of frog eating is: if we have to eat a live frog at all, it doesn't pay to sit and look at it for very long!

-The key to happiness, satisfaction, great success and a wonderful feeling of personal power and effectiveness is for us to develop the habit of eating your frog first thing each day when we start work.
+The key to happiness, satisfaction, great success, and a wonderful feeling of personal power and effectiveness is for us to develop the habit of eating your frog first thing each day when we start work.
 Brian Tracy says this is a learnable skill and we can acquire it through practice.
 According to him here are the great ways to stop procrastinating and get more things done faster:

 1. Set the Table: Decide exactly what we want.
 Write out our goals and objectives before we begin.

 2. Plan every day in advance: Think on paper.
-Every minute we spend in planning can save our five or ten minutes in execution.
+Every minute we spend in planning can save five or ten minutes in execution.

 3. Apply the 80/20 rule to everything: 20% of our activities will account for 80% of our results.
 Always concentrate our efforts on that top 20%.